 Under Assistant Director of Academic Advising and Student Programming Shawn Dommer’s leadership, the Scheller Undergraduate Programs Office substantially increased communications to students regarding SLS and how its initiatives fit into their development and maturation.
 The Office highlighted SLS and ACSB goals in all presentations to prospective high school students, accepted first-years, and competitors for our Dean’s Scholarship.
 Lauren McDow, Corporate Relations Manager in the same office, helped catalyze and steer the Internship and Co-Op Carbon Challenge.

 Ashley Bidlack, Lecturer for the Excel Program, worked with SLS in Fall 2016 to create a course that brought neuro-typical undergraduates together with certificate students with intellectual and developmental disabilities to discuss current events, with a focus on the 2016 presidential election.
 Based on the success of this model of inclusion, she plans to implement it in their other classes.

-Dori Pap, Assistant Director of the Institute for Leadership and Entrepreneurship, used funding towards ILE’s participation in the Global Social Venture Competition.
-Both of ILE’s Eastern region teams won honors: Kheyti won the top prize, and Roots Studio came in fourth and won the People’s Choice Award.
+Dori Pap, Assistant Director of the Institute for Leadership and Social Impact, used funding towards ILSI’s participation in the Global Social Venture Competition.
+Both of ILSI’s Eastern region teams won honors: Kheyti won the top prize, and Roots Studio came in fourth and won the People’s Choice Award.

 Jesse Woo, Research Associate in Privacy and Cybersecurity, attended an academic convention to learn about equity issues related to smart cities, and will produce classroom materials to teach these issues.
 He recently participated in the INSS conference as a panelist on: “Can Smart, Connected Communities Also Advance Equity?
 Three Perspectives from Research, Planning, and Design.”